gvwilson/thirdbit/src/fiction/bear/index.md

 gestured with his sword toward a small clump of trees.
 "Twisted, like them.
 Something that looks like it's a hundred yards off can take you all day to get to.
 Or you can barely see it, but you ride for five minutes, and there you are.
-Sergeant Dambu said it's something to do with the way magic bends the light, and all."
+Sergeant Inambu said it's something to do with the way magic bends the light, and all."
 He shook his head.
 "I don't pretend to understand it."